Naharul98/Digital-Signal-Processing-In-Trading/README.md

 # Digital-Signal-Processing-In-Trading
-Transform asset price time series into stationary form and apply Discrete Fourier Transform to eliminate noise and identify repeating patterns to exploit and backtest.
+Transform asset price time series into stationary form to identify repeating patterns and apply Discrete Fourier Transform to eliminate noise and model the pattern to exploit and backtest.

 ## Inspiration from Research Journals
 The project was inspired by the following academic journals: